48design/MarlinEasyConfig/README.md

 ## How to
 **Note**: This software is still in development.
 It has been tested in personal use and bugs are sure to be found!

 MarlinEasyConfig can be used to open and edit Marlin's Configuration.h and Configuration_adv.h files.
-Simply pick a Marlin folder and the configuration files will get parsed.
-All
+- Simply pick a Marlin folder (`Menu > Open Marlin Folder`) and the configuration files will get parsed.
+All variables are listed in a data table with their values and comments.
+- You can search for a variable name in the top right text field.
+- Edit the values and save the configuration (`Menu > Save Config`).
+- Compare the configuration loaded with a different Marlin configuration (`Menu > Compare Marlin Configuration`).
+If needed you can transfer all values from the compared version (`Menu > Transfer Compared Values`), e.g. to switch to a new Marlin version.

 ## Features
 - **read** and **edit** Marlin configuration files